JackieCZY/Bank-Marketing-Campaign-/README.md

 There are four datasests available from the data base, bank-additional-full.csv has 41188 observations and 20 inputs from 2008 - 2010, bank-additional.csv has 10% of the examples (4119) and 20 inputs, bank-full.csv all examples and 17 inputs, which is an older vesion of the data that has less inputs, and bank.csv has 10% of the examples and 17 inputs.

 The dataset used for modeling and prediction is the bank-additional.csv, as it contains the newest inputs for measuring.
 All the categorical variables have been encoded as numbers for classification, and several variables are dropped due to insignificance.
+There is no missing value or duplicate detected in this dataset, so there is no need for imputation.
+Outliers are removed using interquartile approach by removing the values below the first quartile and above third quartile.

 ### Exploratory Data Analysis